Permissions in Anypoint Platform

 API Permissions

-API Permissions vary depending on the API Manager version you are using.
+API permissions vary depending on which API Manager version you use.

 -